 The Department of Architecture, Land and Environmental Sciences has a small but dedicated team of academic colleagues involved in teaching and research who appear to be well-supported by professional colleagues.
 There appear to be detailed processes for the recruitment of staff and their promotion, and there are some provisions in place to support their development in terms of teaching.
 The teaching staff hold higher degrees and appear well-qualified to be working within an institution of Higher Education.
 Student perception of teaching quality (via student evaluations) appears to be taken into account in promotion decisions.
 This also demonstrates a recognition of the importance of teaching quality.
 Discussions with students informally and anecdotally supported the view that the standard of teaching is good.
-There are existing distance learning programmes, and there are plans to expand this (for example, via the MSc Space and Branded Identity programme).
+There are existing distance learning programmes, and there are plans to expand this via the MSc Space and Branded Identity programme.
 This demonstrates some degree of commitment to innovation in teaching methods and the use of new technologies.
+There is training, guidance and support provided to teaching staff focused on the interaction and specificities of e-learning, via the Distance Planning Unit.
 There will be visiting teaching staff on all three of the programmes we have been asked to review.
 These do not outnumber permanent staff.
 It is the ambition of the institution to maintain a large majority of permanent academic staff.
 The staff/student ratio is generally very favourable and conducive to close supervision of studies.
 Even with the planned expansion of the programmes offered by the Department, the expectation is that the ratio will remain favourable (although this will, in part, depend on to what degree the distance learning programme is successful).
 There is evidence of collaboration with industry and other stakeholders in the Department and there are plans to do more of this on the planned new programmes.
 There is evidence of scholarly activity to strengthen the link between education and research - via some of the research outputs and the planned teaching.
 There is an institutional limit of 312 hours per year for teaching, thereby in theory protecting research time for the staff.